orsinium-labs/infer-types/README.md

 + If the same method is defined in a base class, copy the type annotations from there.
 + If there are no return statements returning a value, the return type is `None`.
 + If there is a `yield` statement, the return type is `typing.Iterator`.
++ In some cases, the return type can be guessed from the function name.
+For example, `is_open` function is assumed to return `bool` because it starts with `is_`.

+You can run only a specific heuristic using the `--only` flag.